Mary Berry’s Victoria Sandwich Cake

 Once you’ve baked a cake, you’ll never want to buy one again.
 Not only will a home-baked cake taste fresher and better than a bought one, it will also fill your kitchen with an irresistible aroma.
 This all-in-one method (where all the ingredients are put into the bowl at the same time and beaten together) is simplicity itself.

-Special equipment: 2 deep 20cm (8in) loose-bottomed, round sandwich tins
+You will need 2 deep 20cm (8in) loose-bottomed, round sandwich tins and an electric mixer.

 Shopping tips: You can save time by using readycut circles of baking parchment, available from specialist cook shops, department stores, and mail-order companies.